Bounties-Network/StandardBounties/docs/documentation.md

 ```

 #### FulfillBounty()
 Once the bounty is active, anyone can fulfill it and submit the necessary deliverables (as long as the deadline has not passed).
 Anyone can fulfill the bounty, except for the issuer and arbiter, who are disallowed from doing so.
+The `data` field represents the IPFS hash for a JSON object, whose schema can be found at [the schema](./standardSchema.md).

 ```
 function fulfillBounty(uint _bountyId, string _data)